Latest Black Friday Statistics 2025

 Source: Adobe.

-Conclusion: Black Friday Spending Reached $10.8 Billion In United States
+Conclusion: Black Friday 2025 Spending Reached $11.8 Billion In the United States

-Black Friday 2024 was a record-breaking shopping event, with global online sales reaching an impressive $74.4 billion, showing a 5% increase from the previous year.
+Black Friday 2025 set a new record, with global online sales climbing to $79 billion, a 6.18% rise compared to the previous year.

 In the U.S., both in-store and online shopping numbers surged, with 76 million shoppers hitting physical stores and 87.3 million shopping online.
 Mobile shopping continued to lead, making up 54.47% of total sales.